tdM05/DrMario/docs/documentation.md

 - 1: color 2 on top, color 2 on bottom
 - 2: color 1 on left, color 2 on right
 - 3: color 1 on top, color 2 on bottom
-- 4: color 2 on right, color 1 on left
+- 4: color 2 on left, color 1 on right

 ### player_row